ande-y/RSA-encryption-in-Java/README.md

 It should then, given enough times, output all values of this key & also decrypt the cypher.

+### `ResultWriter.java`

+This program written to automate some steps in an in-class RSA key cracking contest.
+It contains a single function used by all key cracking programs.
+The function quickly dumps the contents of a cracked key into a .txt file.

 ### `rsaCracker_countFromStart.java`

-This program utilizes the simple method checking if any number counting down from root(n) can divide n without leaving a remainder.
+This program utilizes the simple method checking if any number counting down from root(`n`) can divide `n` without leaving a remainder.
 There are minor optimizations, like skipping non-prime numbers (even numbers or numbers that end in "0" or "5").

 ### `rsaCracker_memoized.java`

 Within the "primes" folder contains 4550 txt files of prime numbers up to 10 billion.
-This program utilizes this folder & therefore does not need to calculate prime numbers at runtime.
-Though this program can crack keys quite fast, it is limited to cracking keys using prime numbers no larger than 10 billion (~30 bits).
+This program utilizes this folder & so it has a slight speed advantage since it does not need to check for prime numbers at runtime.
+However, This program is limited to cracking keys using prime numbers no larger than 10 billion (~30 bits).
+Since the prime numbers are stored in text, the space needed for memoization is astronomical compared to storing them in binary.
+Despite that, storing everything in text is much less work when it comes to writing code for the program to parse the prime numbers from the file.

 ### `rsaCracker_nextProbPrime.java`